 • Transplant the poinsettia in early June into a container two to four inches bigger than the original pot.
 Use a soil mix containing a considerable amount of organic matter, such as compost, leaf mold or peat moss.
 Pinch back the shoot tips or prune back the branches.
 Do not pinch back after August.

-• Bringing the plant indoors, to a sunny location, when nighttime temperatures become cool, 55 to 60 degrees.
+• Bringing the plant indoors, to a sunny location, when nighttime temperatures become cool.

 • Don’t expect these plants to flower like those grown inside of greenhouses.
 Most houses do not have sufficient light for the plant to grow big, beautiful flowers.